 Employees age 18 or older are eligible for the program if they work for a covered employer, unless any of the following apply:

-The program is not yet operational.
+The program is expected to launch in early 2022.
 Once it begins, participating employers will auto-enroll employees at a default rate to be determined by the Maryland Small Business Retirement Savings Board but will not have fiduciary responsibility for the program.
 Covered employees can opt in or out at any time.

 The law does not provide any penalties for covered employers that fail to comply.
 However, employers that participate in the program will receive a waiver of the $300 filing fee for the annual report that business entities must file.